Forced confession: Sami Mushaima, Ali Al-Singace, Abbas Al-Samea (2017) executed

 On 15 January 2017, Bahraini authorities executed three torture victims following authorization by King Hamad.
 Sami Mushaima (42), Ali Al-Singace (21) and Abbas Al-Samea (27) were executed by firing squad.

 Bahrain security forces (a force that includes foreign national forces) arrested Sami Mushaima in March 2014 and held him incommunicado for at least 11 days.
 Security officials subjected Mushaima to beatings, electrocution, and sexual assault.
 His front teeth were severely damaged.
 Mushaima's family believes he was coerced into falsely confessing through the use of torture.

 Sami Mushaima, Ali Al-Singace, and Abbas Al-Samea are all torture victims rendered stateless and condemned to death following unfair trials.
 Their executions have sparked widespread protests across the country.

-Maya Foa, a director of the international human rights group Reprieve, said:
+Maya Foa, chief executive officer of the international human rights group Reprieve, said:

 It is nothing short of an outrage – and a disgraceful breach of international law – that Bahrain has gone ahead with these executions.
 The death sentences handed to Ali, Sami and Abbas were based on confessions extracted through torture, and the trial an utter sham. ...

 It would be shameful if the UK continued to support Bahrain's security apparatus and Ministry of Interior in the face of such terrible abuses.

 The European Union also condemned the sentences: "This case is a serious drawback given that Bahrain had suspended executions for ... (several) years, and concerns have been expressed about possible violations of the right to a fair process for the three convicted".